ibilalkayy/flow/docs/commands.md

 - **Flags**:
   - `-a, --amount string`: Write the total amount that you want to update
   - `-l, --label string`: Write the label that you want to update
+  - `-n, --newcategory string`: Write the new category to update with
+  - `-o, --oldcategory string`: Write the old category that you want to update
   - `-h, --help`: help for set

 ### 19. `flow total-amount remove`
 - **Description**: Remove the total amount data.
 - **Usage**: `flow total-amount remove [flags]`
+- **Flags**:
+  - `-c, --category string`: Write the category to remove it's date

 ### 20. `flow total-amount view`
 - **Description**: View the total amount data.